skafos-ai/documentation/sections/external_tools/makeml.md

 ### [MakeML](https://makeml.app/){:target="_blank"} and Skafos: Object Detection App

-Here we'll highlight two tools, MakeML and Skafos, that you can use to create an ML powered iOS mobile application.
+Here we'll highlight how MakeML and Skafos seamlessly work together to create an ML powered iOS mobile application.

-* **MakeML** supports the data importing, labeling, and formatting and model training by providing a convenient markup tool for images and a converter for model ready data.
+* **MakeML** supports data importing, labeling, formatting, and model training by providing a convenient markup tool for images and a converter for model ready data.
 Check out their [docs](https://makeml.app/docs/doc1){:tarket="_blank"} on training an Object Detection model.

-* **Skafos** supports the model integration, delivery, and monitoring in your iOS application.
+* **Skafos** supports the integration, delivery, and monitoring of your MakeML model in your iOS application.

-Below highlights the integration point between MakeML and Skafos.
+The instructions below detail how to use the integration point between MakeML and Skafos.

 #### Export your Model from MakeML to Skafos